FAQ’s About Hair Loss

 What are the causes of Alopecia Areata?

 Alopecia Areata occurs when inflammation develops around the hair roots, which then become inactive and diminish in size.
 The scientific community has no answer for what causes this inflammation.
 However, the cause is most likely more complicated than a simple deficiency of vitamins and other micronutrients, hair care methods or external damage.
-What causes the disease is neither any fungal bacterial or viral infection and thus it cannot be passed on to any other person.
-Many people believe the condition to be stress related, but there is no significant scientific evidence that supports this.
+What causes Alopecia is neither any fungal bacterial or viral infection and thus it cannot be passed on to any other person.
+Many people believe the condition to be stress-related, but there is no significant scientific evidence that supports this.

 Is Alopecia a lifelong disease?